MrsG33k/CI-MS1-Pokemon/README.md

 - On some mobile browsers, custom font rendering (Press Start 2P) may take a moment to load, which causes a slight delay in text styling.
 - The "disabled" submit button on the quiz is intentionally non-functional due to project requirements restricting JavaScript use.
+- I am aware that on mobile displays the font for the carousel shows white and is not clear, this is to be fixed in future development.